-University of Maryland University College has served our nation's military and veteran students since 1947.
+University of Maryland Global Campus has served our nation's military and veteran students since 1947.

 Our experience and familiarity with student veterans ensures that our expansive suite of student services will prove helpful as you move toward achieving your academic aspirations.
 You will find that many of our staff and faculty share your experiences, as they themselves are veterans or family members of veterans.

 Learn how the Forever GI Bill® may impact you at UMGC starting in fall 2018.